GongT/baobao/@idlebox/common/etc/common.api.md

     get hasDisposed(): boolean;
 }

-// Warning: (ae-missing-release-tag) "DisposedError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "DisposedError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export class DisposedError extends Error {
     constructor(object: any, previous: Error);
 }

-// Warning: (ae-missing-release-tag) "disposeGlobal" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "disposeGlobal" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function disposeGlobal(): Promise<void>;